jrasmusson/ios-starter-kit/advanced/MVVM/MVVM.md

 # MVVM

-MVVM is a variation of MVC where we pull presentation and business logic out of of `ViewController` and stick it in something called a `ViewModel`
+MVVM is a variation of MVC where we pull presentation and business logic out of `ViewController` and stick it in something called a `ViewModel`

 MVVC